 - If you do not yet receive Social Security, you need to enroll in Medicare Part B three months before, the month of, or up to 3 months after your 65th birthday.
 This is NOT automatic if you are not receiving Social Security benefits.
 To elect Part B coverage, you must contact the SSA at 800-777-1213 or www.ssa.gov.
 (By clicking on this link, you will be leaving the RMHP website.)
 There is a premium associated with Part B coverage.

-- Make a list of your prescriptions and check that they would be covered by the plans you are considering.
+- Make a list of your prescriptions and check and check that they would be covered by the plans you are considering.
 Each Part D plan has a unique list of covered drugs known as a Formulary.
 Medicare.gov offers a Part D plan finder for your use in researching plan options, choose the option for Prescription plans only on the results page.

-- Consider enrolling in an optional Medicare Cost Plan.
+- Consider enrolling in al Medicare Cost Plan.
 These plans are offered through private insurance companies like RMHP.

 - Make sure to check with SSA to see if you qualify for Extra Help paying for prescriptions 800-777-1213 or www.ssa.gov.
 By clicking on this link, you will be leaving the RMHP website.